damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### Set-AzServiceBusAuthorizationRule
 - Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IAuthorizationRule`.
-- `-InputObject` parameter set would be seeing change in behaviour.
-Refer the example on top to know more.
+- `-InputObject` parameter set would have a change in behaviour.
+Refer the [section](#behavior-of--inputobject) to know more.

 ### Get-AzServiceBusAuthorizationRule
 - Input type of parameter `-InputObject` and Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSSharedAccessAuthorizationRuleAttributes` to